SobakaSlava/celsius/README.md

 ## Demo

-You can check the demo on [http://deadpan-poison.surge.sh/](http://deadpan-poison.surge.sh/) or on [https://sobakaslava.github.io/celsius/](Github Pages)
+You can check the demo on [http://deadpan-poison.surge.sh/](http://deadpan-poison.surge.sh/) or on [Github Pages](https://sobakaslava.github.io/celsius/)

 ## Install